 \subsubsection{Experimental verification with weak measurements}

 The form of Eq (\ref{absurd2}) suggests the weak measurements to be performed.
-This can be done by employing four pointers, with $\rho$ as the pre selected state, and the completely mixed state as the post selected state.
-The Hamiltonian that couples the system to the pointers may be chosen to be
+This can be done by employing four pointers, with $\rho$ as the pre-selected state, and the completely mixed state as the post-selected state.
+The Hamiltonian that couples the system to the pointers may be chosen to be,

 where, as before, $P_{1x}, P_{2y}, P_{3z}, P_{4x}$ represent the momenta of the four pointers canonical to their positions $x_1, y_2, z_3, x_4$ respectively, and $g$ is the common coupling constant.
-If the pointers are initially in the state
+If the pointers are initially in the state,